- 1. Getting Started

 Mautic - Salesforce CRM plugin

-SSL.
-Your Mautic instance has to run on https.
-Salesforce will not allow you to create an App with just an http callback URL.
+Salesforce will not allow you to create an App with a

-There is an official documentation about how to get the Key and Secret although it doesn't seem to be updated.
+There is official documentation about how to get the Consumer Key and Consumer Secret although it doesn't seem to be updated.

 Copy the Consumer Key and Secret.